 4.8 Property from the Duchies is not interpreted as being vested in the Crown.
 Loans from either Duchy may be interpreted as loans from the Sovereign and her family in a private and personal capacity.
-Therefore, either Duchy may be indemnified under section 16 when lending objects - the arrangement set out in 4.6 above would apply.
+Therefore, either Duchy may be indemnified under section 16 when lending objects - the arrangement at 4.6 above would apply.